Infrastructure Delivery Stage

 Repurposing the gas grid to maximise asset capability

-Katie Petherbridge, Delivery Innovation Manager - National Gas
+Katie Petherbridge, Head of Innovation - National Gas

 MOTs for Infrastructure: Unpacking the Water White Paper